Between Tragedy and Horror

 Held by the Michael Cacoyannis Foundation from September 12th to September 26th, 2024

-Since 2012 the Michael Cacoyannis Foundation has been implementing an EU program on Ancient Drama in collaboration with acknowledged Academic Institutions, such as Stanford University, the University of Leeds, the Hebrew University of Jerusalem, the Helsinki Academy in partnership with the Aalto College of Art and Design, la Fundación de la Universidad Autónoma de Madrid, the LabexArts-H2H (ArTeC) – Département Arts et Technologies de l’Image, Université Paris 8 Vincennes Saint-Denis, the Forum Internationale Wissenschaft of the University of Bonn and more.
+Since 2012, the MCF has been implementing the European Union program on Ancient Drama in collaboration with many renowned academic institutions such as Stanford University, the University of Leeds, the Hebrew University of Jerusalem, the Helsinki Academy in partnership with the Aalto College of Art and Design, la Fundación de la Universidad Autónoma de Madrid, the LabexArts-H2H (ArTeC) – Département Arts et Technologies de l’Image, Université Paris 8 Vincennes Saint-Denis, the Forum Internationale Wissenschaft of the University of Bonn, and more.
+The program mobilizes interdisciplinary research related to Ancient Drama and aims to promote dialogue while enhancing the way ancient drama is presented through performing and visual arts in the 21st century.

-For this year’s edition, the MCF has invited McGill University to contribute as the academic curator, aiming to compose an interdisciplinary team of scholars and artists from Greece, Canada, and abroad.
-This year’s program, “Drama: Between Tragedy and Horror”, explores the affective and aesthetic connections between ancient Greek tragedy and contemporary horror media, bringing together interdisciplinary perspectives from Canadian and international scholars working in the theoretical spaces where the two genres overlap.
+McGill University, invited by the MCF to serve as academic curators, have organized an interdisciplinary team of scholars and artists from Greece, Canada, and abroad.
+The program, “Ancient Drama: Between Tragedy and Horror,” explores the affective and aesthetic connections between ancient Greek tragedy and contemporary horror media, exploring interdisciplinary perspectives by Canadian and international scholars and artists working in the theoretical and creative spaces where the two genres overlap.

 Live performance and comic art exhibition

 “I mourn for the sons who died in war.
 For the women made slaves.
-For the lost freedom
+For the lost freedom.

 Oh beloved creatures, come back, come, come and take us away!”